Kingscote, South Australia: Facilities

 Kingscote has a school offering years reception to 12 (R-12), a hospital, supermarket, post office and government offices.
 It is the administrative centre for the Kangaroo Island Council, whose offices have recently undergone a significant upgrade.
+Our Lady of Perpetual Help Catholic Church is part of the parish centred on St Francis Xavier's Cathedral in Adelaide.

 Recreational facilities include a sports centre and adjoining oval and netball courts.

 Foreshore

 A wharf and jetty stand at the waterfront.
 They were previously used by the roll-on, roll-off vessels, Troubridge and Island Seaway and now serve smaller vessels.

 The jetty is accessible for recreational fishing and scuba diving and pelican feeding and nocturnal penguin tours are offered at the Penguin Centre, which is adjacent to the jetty.

 The Aurora Ozone Seafront Hotel, with its mermaid statue, is a well-known landmark on the Kingscote foreshore.
 The hotel opened in 1907.
 It was destroyed by fire 27 Aug 1918, but was rebuilt and opened for business again on 29 December 1920.